umarbekguvercin/Online_Food_Delivery_System/README.md

 - **Multi-role Access**

 ## Database
-The system uses a SQLite database named ```muhtesemotesi.db``` to store user and company information, product details, and funding transactions.
+The system uses a SQLite database named ```Bilkent2Starbucks.db``` to store user and company information, product details, and funding transactions.

 ## Contributions
 Contributions to this project are welcome.
 Feel free to fork the repository, make improvements, and create pull requests.